 Inflammation is also believed to play a role in heart disease.
 The polyphenols in tea have a mild anti-inflammatory action in animal studies.
 Preliminary research also indicates that tea polyphenols may reduce the activity of platelets, which are the clotting agents of the blood.
-This is good, because ‘sticky’ blood is more likely to form artery-blocking clots.

 Cancer and tea

 Prostate cancer is common in older men.
 Rates of this type of cancer are significantly lower in Asian countries than in the West, but science is hesitant to assume that green tea is the key factor.
 However, recent American research has found that the some chemicals found in tea could be capable of slowing the growth of prostate cancer.

 In 2010, an Australian study was conducted into the effects of tea consumption on ovarian cancer risk.
 The study found that women who consume green tea or black tea have a reduced risk in developing ovarian cancer.
 Unlike most other studies, it found black tea to be effective in reducing ovarian cancer risk.
 However, its effects are not as strong as green tea.

 Japanese studies investigating the effects of tea on cancer have found that up to 10 cups of green tea a day can:

 - · reduce the spread of cancer to other parts of the body (metastasising)

 - · slow down the growth of the cancer

 - · reduce the likelihood of cancer developing in the first place.

 A recent review highlights the potential of substances found in green tea to protect against colon, skin, lung, prostate, and breast cancer.